ThomasLindskov/Communal/README.md

 ## Technology Stack

 No component libaries was used.
+Mostly optimized for non-mobile view.

 - 🔩 **Core Framework:**
   - ⚛️ React